Attorney David I. Fuchs

 The impact rule does have some exceptions, Fort Lauderdale personal injury lawyers say.
 You can seek emotional damages if your trauma has demonstrated itself in a tangible way—if you are suffering headaches, dizziness, sleeplessness, night trauma, or even stress that contributes to a heart attack, palpitations, or other health complications.
 Additionally, an emotional damages lawsuit is possible if you were involved with the event that caused your trauma in some way, such as being a nurse in an operating room during a procedure that goes wrong due to the doctor’s malpractice or negligence.
 You can also seek a claim if you had a close personal relationship with the injured victim of a traumatic event.

-To discuss your case, and the options available to you under Florida’s laws, contact the Law Offices of David I Fuchs today.
+To discuss your case, and the options available to you under Florida’s laws, contact David I. Fuchs, Injury & Accident Lawyer, P.A. today.
 Our Fort Lauderdale personal injury lawyers represent clients who have suffered physical and emotional injuries and trauma as a result of someone else’s negligence.